What Estate Planning Documents Are Needed?

 A power of attorney is a document where you name another person to manage your property and make financial decisions for you.
 One popular type of power of attorney is called a “springing durable power of attorney.”
 A springing durable power of attorney is a POA that goes into effect if and when you become incapacitated.
 It’s called “springing” because it “springs” into effect upon your incapacity.
 It’s called “durable” because it continues to last after you become incapacitated.

 You may also create a "health care power of attorney" where you name another person to make health care decisions for you in the event of your incapacity.
+Read about health care powers of attorney here.

 For more information on powers of attorney, read my earlier blog post here.